IvS-KULeuven/IvSPythonRepository/readme.txt

 * In the config file you may also change the paths where the data catalogs (variable: data_dir) can be found, if you are not using the default locations.
+If you clone the repository on your laptop and you are away from the institute, you can copy the IVS data directories to your local disk and just add that directory to "data_dir".
+You don't need to remove the other directories, if they don't exist, they will simply be skipped.

 * Make sure that your python path points to the ivs folder, so that you can simply import